kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 You may also notice that this sample uses variables from both AdmissionReview and ConfigMap sources in a single rule.
 This combination can prove to be very powerful and flexible in crafting useful policies.
 {{% /alert %}}

-Once creating this sample `ClusterPolicy`, attempt to create a new Deployment where the annotation `role=super-user` and test the result.
+Once creating this sample policy, attempt to create a new Deployment where the annotation `role=super-user` and test the result.

 ```yaml
 apiVersion: apps/v1